baslare/spark_dbt_localstack/README.md

 ### Explanation

 Hey!
-This repository demonstrates an ETL example.
+This repository demonstrates an ELT example for air boltic!.

 I've chosen the tools to reflect the functionality defined in the task: